RPellowski/GoDockerMySQLTutorial/README.md

 ```

 ### Test MySQL instance
+To test, there are two ways to attach to the newly created MySQL instance:
+ * Use the MySQL CLI instance on localhost (requires installation on Linux)
+ * Connect directly to the container and run the CLI inside

 Use the MySQL CLI to attach (as root) to the newly created MySQL instance on localhost and inspect some of the MySQL content.
 If the default port 3306 is used, `-P` can be omitted.

 ```